Government forces Air Canada and flight attendants back to work and into arbitration

 “The Liberal government is rewarding Air Canada’s refusal to negotiate fairly by giving them exactly what they wanted,” Lesosky said.

 Air Canada did not immediately have additional comments when reached Saturday afternoon.
-With the timing of when the carrier will fully resume operations still up in the air, travelers could continue to face disruptions in the coming days.
+But Air Canada Chief Operating Officer Mark Nasr previously said it could take up to a week to fully restart operations, meaning travelers may continue to face disruptions in the coming days.

 Existing agreement will stay in place through arbitration